thaustein/laxar/docs/manuals/events.md

 This mechanism allows any of the widgets on the page may be removed or replaced without any of the other widgets having to know.
 New widgets may be added at any time, and will work as long as they support the validation pattern.
-For example, message display widget could be added to gather and display validation messages to the user, simply by hooking it up to the same resource and processing its `"didValidate"` events.
+For example, the message display widget could be added to gather and display validation messages to the user, simply by hooking it up to the same resource and processing its `"didValidate"` events.
 Even if some widgets do not support the validation pattern, they can still be used, only that their validation would have to be handled by the server upon submission of the registration form.

-Validation and other patterns are described in the [pattern reference](#pattern-reference) below.
+Validation and other patterns are described in the following paragraph below.

 <a name="pattern-reference"></a>